 — Christy Marrella-Davis, Fellow from New Jersey

 The Foundation and staff are located in Washington, D.C.
 The program operations are conducted in Washington, including the administration of fellowships and the Summer Institute and the provision of services for alumni Fellows.
-The Foundation employs ACT, Inc., under contract, to assist with the recruitment and national competition process.
-The ACT office located in Iowa City, Iowa, distributes, receives, and evaluates applications.
+The Foundation employs Scholarship America under contract, to assist with the recruitment and national competition process.
+The Scholarship America office located in Iowa City, Iowa, distributes, receives, and evaluates applications.

 The application must be completed online.